tallamjr/__blog/content/posts/2020-05-20-Scala-Python-JVM.md

 but call Scala from Python is a little more involved, but the process is very simple.

 The code used in this post builds upon the code used in a previous post and has the standard maven directory layout.
+To have a closer look, it can be found under `code/posts/2020-05-20-Scala-Python-JVM`

 We will be calling `simple.SimpleApp.hello()` function to print `"Hello, World!"`.

 The simple Scala we will use is the following: